-Flooding poses a threat to people, property and productive farmland, and this risk is increasing due to the effects of climate change.
-This is no different in Greater London where thousands of us live or work in areas threatened by flooding in Greater London.
+Flooding poses a threat to people, property and productive farmland across the UK and this risk is increasing due to the effects of climate change.
+This is no different in Greater London where thousands of us live or work in areas threatened by flooding.

 Parts of the borough of Enfield, north London, have suffered from severe flooding in the past.
-The Salmons Brook Flood Alleviation Scheme was completed in 2016 at a cost of £15.3 million and protects more than 2500 homes.
-However, some areas still remain at risk.
-Now, a natural flood management scheme is being trialled in Enfield to investigate if further reductions in flood can be achieved at a reasonable cost.
+The Salmons Brook Flood Alleviation Scheme was completed in 2016 at a cost of £15.3 million and has reduced the risk to more than 2500 homes.
+However, some areas still remain at a higher risk.
+Now, a Natural Flood Management (NFM) scheme is being piloted in Enfield to investigate if further reductions in flood can be achieved at a reasonable cost.

 The Salmons Brook Natural Flood Management project

-The Salmons Brook NFM project will concentrate on the upper, higher area of the Salmons Brook catchment; north of Enfield Road, through Trent Park and as far as the Ridgeway Road, where there is a large amount of agricultural and park land.
+The Salmons Brook NFM project is concentrating on the upper, higher elevation area of the Salmons Brook catchment within the Greenbelt; north of Enfield Road, through Trent Park and as far as the Ridgeway Road, where there is a large amount of agricultural and park land.
 This includes the Merryhills Brook and the Leeging Beech Gutter.

-This project (alongside similar projects in Hillingdon, Harrow and Havering that Thames21 is working on) will be intensively monitored and evaluated over the next three years, and the results fed back to DEFRA and the wider public.
-We aim to demonstrate the costs and benefits of carrying out natural flood management in the urban fringe – and this will inform best practice nationally.
+This project (alongside similar projects in Hillingdon, Harrow and Havering that Thames21 is working on) is being intensively monitored and evaluated to enable the results to be fed back to DEFRA in March 2021.
+We aim to demonstrate the costs, benefits and lessons learnt of carrying out NFM in the urban fringe – and this will inform best practice nationally.

 As well as increasing protection from flooding for at least 20 more properties in Enfield, our vision for the Salmons Brook is that the scheme will help improve the health of the river by regulating flows, stabilising the soils on the land, and enhancing the value of the green space for wildlife and people.